aohorodnyk/aohorodnyk.com/content/post/2021-07-03-mime-headers.md

 mermaid: false
 ---
 ## Introduction
-It's not so evident that the `Accept` header is an essential part of HTTP and especially REST communication.
+It's not evident that the `Accept` header is an essential part of HTTP, especially REST communication.
-Usually people do not worry about `Accept` header, either I'm.
+Usually, people do not worry about the `Accept` header, either I'm.

 This short article will show how simple to add validation and matching to your HTTP router independently to the router and framework you use.